 Suppose your attacker is patient enough to wait 15 minutes or more for police protection, or your mob-elected politicians didn’t abolish your police department.
 In that case, the police or unarmed social services worker may show, eventually.
 We, personal injury attorneys, know better.
 Perhaps our founding fathers were right when they went to war after the king of England tried to seize our gunpowder?

-"The first battle of the Revolution was fought over gun control.
+“The first battle of the Revolution was fought over gun control.
 The British government wanted to seize the lawfully owned firearms of the colonists.
-If British troops could disarm the militia, there would be less of a threat to their control." - The Morning Call.
+If British troops could disarm the militia (All males 16 and over are AUTOMATICALLY “irregular militia”), there would be less of a threat to their control.” – The Morning Call.